-An optimal Disaster Recovery (DR) strategy for Oracle databases will depend on the higher-level DR strategy for the entire application stack.
+An optimal Disaster Recovery (DR) strategy for the Oracle database will depend on the higher-level DR strategy for the entire application stack.

-In a Multi-AZ configuration, FlashGrid Cluster provides protection against a catastrophic failure of an entire data center.
+FlashGrid Cluster in a Multi-AZ configuration provides protection against a catastrophic failure of an entire data center.
 However, it cannot protect against a region-wide outage or against an operator error causing destruction of the cluster resources.
 The most critical databases may benefit from having one or more replicas as part of the DR strategy.
-The most common replication tool is (Active) Data Guard but there are other tools that can be used.
+The typical replication tool is (Active) Data Guard, but other replication tools may be used too.